bailey-mc/PLant-Nursery-Back-End/README.md

 FULLSTACK MERN APP
 An app used to list different types of plants for sale.

+## Difficulties I ran into:
+- I couldn't add a payment to my Heroku so Bailey had to upload the back end onto her Heroku.

 ## Features of the app
 - All the plants are displayed upon page loading.